skasslatter/iw-news-explorer/README.md

 If you got this project via a zip file, please do a `git init`.
 Commit regularily, so that we can see how you use git and what your development workflow was.
 When you send us back your results, make sure to inlcude the .git folder!

-## Dependencies and APIs
+## Dependencies, APIs and helpers

 * Angular 5 with the Angular CLI
 * We have pre-installed for you 3 packages: font-awesome, bootstrap (CSS only) and primeng
-* Use https://newsapi.org/docs/endpoints/everything for reference on how to get news and https://newsapi.org/docs/endpoints/sources on how to get sources
+* Use the `NewsApiService` defined in `services/news-api.service.ts` to use the News API.
+For further documentation, check https://newsapi.org/docs/endpoints/everything and https://newsapi.org/docs/endpoints/sources
+* Use the `FeedStoreService` defined in `services/feed-store.service.ts` to store pre-saved feeds.

 ## Test